I Am the Best: Promotion and live performances

 Following a year's hiatus on December 2, 2015, 2NE1 gave a surprise performance at the 2015 Mnet Asian Music Awards in Hong Kong.
 After CL's solo performance, the rest of the group unexpectedly appeared and reunited to perform "Fire" and "I Am the Best".
 Fuse TV named the reunion as one of the best performances of the year, and was only one of the two non-Western acts to have been mentioned by the media outlet.
-On February 25, 2018, CL co-headlined the 2018 Winter Olympics closing ceremony with Exo and performed parts of the song; her audience included South Korean president Moon Jae-in, First Lady Kim Jung-sook, and Ivanka Trump.
+On February 25, 2018, CL co-headlined the 2018 Winter Olympics closing ceremony with Exo and performed parts of the song.
 At the games, figure skaters Kim Kyu-eun and Alex Kam featured the track in their routine for the figure skating exhibition gala.
-In July of that year, CL's stage at the closing ceremony was ranked the eighth-best Olympic live music performance of all time.
+In July of that year, the Olympic's YouTube channel ranked CL's performance the eighth-best Olympic live music performance of all time.

 On April 16, 2022, 2NE1 reunited to perform the song as a surprise performance during 88rising's Head in the Clouds showcase at the Coachella Festival in Indio, California, marking the group's first performance in over six years since the 2015 Mnet Asian Music Awards.